WE SUMMON THE DARKNESS Reviews of metal mayhem

 There are fun actors like Alexandra Daddario and Logan Miller here, yet they are squandered on a script desperately in search of a pulse […] I genuinely have no idea what’s intended to be entertaining about We Summon the Darkness.
 Heavy metal hijinks featuring next to no heavy metal?
 Embarrassingly unfunny jokes?
 Some blood splashed around during chaotic commotion?”
 Culture Crypt

-” …this is one of those films seasoned horror connoisseurs can safely give a miss to, while simultaneously recommending it to friends and relatives who fancy a bit of old fashioned TV movie-style suspense and are probably the audience this one’s aimed at anyway.”
+” …this is one of those films seasoned horror connoisseurs can safely give a miss to, while simultaneously recommending it to friends and relatives who fancy a bit of old-fashioned TV movie-style suspense and are probably the audience this one’s aimed at anyway.”
 House of Mortal Cinema

 ” …the film rather rushes through a tangle of plot, with one notably poor CGI effect spoiling a key character’s fate.
 Marc Meyers made the rather thoughtful My Friend Dahmer and carries over some serious concerns into this more knockabout effort, which stumbles a little but has many outrageous comic/horrific moments and certainly allows Alexandra Daddario what ought to be a signature role.”
 The Kim Newman Web Site